memph1024/swapdex-documentation/docs/validator-guides/validator.md

 # <b>HOW TO SETUP A VALIDATOR</b>
 ---

-The following guide will teach you how to set up a SwapDex test validator.
+The following guide will teach you how to set up a SwapDEX test validator.
 The process of becoming a validator requires two steps.
 The first step is to set up a network node.
 The second step is to assign your node to your account and apply for validator candidacy.

 Network validators are the foundation of a decentralized proof-of-stake network because they are responsible for concluding on a consensus by creating new and validating already produced blocks.
 That said, network validators are the prime target for adversaries that aim to sabotage the network.
-The SwapDex has many layers to protect the network from attacks.
+The SwapDEX has many layers to protect the network from attacks.
 The first layer is the security of each validator itself.
 Another layer is the slashing mechanism that detects validator nodes that display abnormal or dangerous behavior and punishes them with slashes.
 A slash will, in all cases, lead to the loss of funds.

 !!! warning
     Hence the warning: Running a validator on a live network is a lot of responsibility!
 You will be accountable for your stake and the stake of your current nominators.
 If you make a mistake and get slashed, your money and your reputation will be at risk.
 However, running a validator can also be very rewarding, knowing that you contribute to the security of a decentralized network while growing your stash.